nreoch25/nextjs-graphql-auth/README.md

 $ docker-compose up
 ```

-**NOTE: There is a production deployment pipeline setup with TravisCI, DockerHub, and AWS Elastic Beanstalk.
+**NOTE: There is a production deployment pipeline setup with TravisCI, DockerHub, and Kubernetes that runs in a Minikube cluster.
 I can supply full instructions if needed to get you setup for the production deployment pipeline**